orchidsoftware/orchid.software/docs/en/docs/legend.md

 ]),
 ```

-In order to render your own template or additional processing, you can use the closure function passed to the `render` method:
+If you need to perform additional processing or rendering for a particular data point, you can use the `render` method and pass in a closure function:

 ```php
 Layout::legend('user', [